-Before I dive in, it is essential to note that everything I describe here is for shooting RAW (NEF) files on your Nikon.
-JPEG images created in the camera use all of these same camera settings, but the RAW file is processed in-camera, and the results are “baked in” to the finished JPEG image.
+Before diving in, it is essential to note that everything I describe here is for shooting RAW (NEF) files on your Nikon.
+JPEG images created in-camera use these same camera settings, but the RAW file is processed in-camera, and the results are “baked in” to the finished JPEG image.
 Opening one of those JPEG images in Lightroom will not show the default slider values mentioned below.

 Raw Defaults in Lightroom and Camera Raw

 When using Lightroom Classic, Lightroom, or Camera Raw, a preference setting determines whether or not it reads default settings from the camera or uses a set of Adobe Default settings.
 In Lightroom Classic, this is located under Edit > Preferences > Presets > Raw Defaults.
 On macOS, Preferences are located under the Lightroom Classic menu.